3246251196/adtools_testing/README.md

 instead, it is expected that those Shared Libraries will exist on the AmigaOne machine invoking the test.
-The only exception to this is "clib4.library"; the test framework shall also add the "clib4.library" to the final LHA file, "\<PREFIX>adt_tests.lha" and the "user.script" will perform some changes to your Amiga's LIBS: assign JUST when performing the test.
-It will then put back the original value of your
+The only exception to this is "clib4.library"; the test framework shall also add the "clib4.library" to the final LHA file, "\<PREFIX>adt_tests.lha".
+It does this be searching two locations and taking the first one it finds.
+Firstly, the assumption is that the used compiler is one built by this script, so the clib4.library is searched for in the cloned location of the ADTOOLS repository, i.e. the source code.
+The reason for this is that it may be that you are modifying the clib4 source code but not invoking "make install".
+The fallback location is the CROSS_PREFIX which is set by the framework is essentially the installation directory of the cross compiler SDK.
-LIBS: assign.
-This means that for tests that use such a CLIB4 version, you do not need to worry about manually copying over the necessary "clib4.library" into your LIBS: assign.
-This must be done manually, or, the clib4.library must exist in LIBS: if you decide to run the tests manually.
-Alternatively - and I have added this text in March 2024 - it seems that clib4 will also consider the PWD of the program.
-So, you can probably just have clib4.library in the PWD.

 It should be understood that some tests may fail to build for differently configured cross-compilers.
 This is not necessarily a failure.
 For example,